Chicago weather forecast calls for 2 rounds of storms Wednesday; PM storms could be severe

-The first round of thunderstorms is forecast to rumble through the area starting as early as 8 a.m., ABC7 meteorologist Tracy Butler said.
+The first round of thunderstorms is forecast to rumble through the area starting as early as 8 a.m., ABC7 meteorologist Phil Schwarz said.

-The morning round of storms is not expected to become severe, and could actually help stabilize the atmosphere.
+The morning round of storms is not expected to become severe.
+Depending on how much rain we see, they could actually help stabilize the atmosphere.

 RELATED | Full ABC7 AccuWeather Forecast

-"And then round two comes later in the afternoon," Butler said.
-"This is the one that has the better chance of being severe."

-Temperatures will rise into the 70s Wednesday afternoon, before a passing cold front sets off another round of storms after 4 p.m.
+Temperatures will rise into the 70s Wednesday afternoon, before a passing cold front sets off another round of storms between 2 and 8 p.m.

+The biggest threat in any storms that develop will be damaging winds, although large hail, heavy rain and brief tornadoes are also possible, Schwarz said.

+Across the Chicago area, the probability of a tornado within 25 miles of any given point is at 5%.

+"Doesn't seem like a lot, but that's significant when we're talking about tornadoes," Schwarz said.

-According to the Storm Prediction Center, Chicago and the northern suburbs are under a "slight" risk - a level 2 out of 5 - for severe weather on Wednesday.
-The south suburbs and northwest Indiana are under either an "enhanced" risk for severe weather - a level 3 out of 5.
+According to the Storm Prediction Center, Chicago and most of suburbs are under a "slight" risk - a level 2 out of 5 - for severe weather on Wednesday.
+Far southern suburbs including Kankakke County and parts of northwest Indiana are under an "enhanced" risk for severe weather - a level 3 out of 5.

-The main threats in any storms that develop will be damaging winds, heavy downpours and even some large hail, Butler said.

-Rainfall would be welcome along the Wisconsin border, where Lake and McHenry counties are experiencing moderate drought conditions.
+Rainfall would be welcome along the Wisconsin border, where parts of Lake and McHenry counties are experiencing moderate drought conditions.

 Stay tuned to ABC7 Eyewitness News and ABC7Chicago.com for the latest weather forecast.